-- (g) "fishing" means the taking, harvesting, or catching of fish, or any activity that can reasonably be expected to result in the taking, harvesting, or catching of fish, including specifically the deployment of any amount or component part of gear anywhere in the maritime area; - (h) "fishing period limit" means the maximum amount of halibut that may be retained and landed by a vessel during one fishing period; - (i) "land" or "offload" with respect to halibut, means the removal of halibut from the catching vessel; - (j) "license" means a halibut fishing license issued by the Commission pursuant to section4: - (k) "maritime area", in respect of the fisheries jurisdiction of a Contracting Party, includes without distinction areas within and seaward of the territorial sea and internal waters of that Party; - (1) "net weight" of a halibut means the weight of halibut that is without gills and entrails, head-off, washed, and without ice and slime.
-If a halibut is weighed with the head on or with ice and slime, the required conversion factors for calculating net weight are a 2 percent deduction for ice and slime and a 10 percent deduction for the head; - (m) "operator", with respect to any vessel, means the owner and/or the master or other individual on board and in charge of that vessel; - (n) "overall length" of a vessel means the horizontal distance, rounded to the nearest foot, between the foremost part of the stem and the aftermost part of the stern (excluding bowsprits, rudders, outboard motor brackets, and similar fittings or attachments); - (o) "person" includes an individual, corporation, firm, or association; - (p) "regulatory area" means an area referred to in section 6; - (q) "setline gear" means one or more stationary, buoyed, and anchored lines with hooks attached; - (r) "sport fishing" means all fishing other than i) commercial fishing, ii) treaty Indian ceremonial and subsistence fishing as referred to in section 22, iii) customary and traditional fishing as referred to in section 23 and defined in and regulated pursuant to NMFS regulations published in 50 CFR Part 300, and iv) Aboriginal groups fishing in British Columbia as referred to in section 24; - (s) "tender" means any vessel that buys or obtains fish directly from a catching vessel and transports it to a port of landing or fish processor; - (t) "VMS transmitter" means a NMFS-approved vessel monitoring system transmitter that automatically determines a vessel's position and transmits it to a NMFS-approved communications service provider. - (2) In these Regulations, all bearings are true and all positions are determined by the most recent charts issued by the United States National Ocean Service or the Canadian Hydrographic Service.
+- (g) "fishing" means the taking, harvesting, or catching of fish, or any activity that can reasonably be expected to result in the taking, harvesting, or catching of fish, including specifically the deployment of any amount or component part of gear anywhere in the maritime area; - (h) "fishing period limit" means the maximum amount of Pacific halibut that may be retained and landed by a vessel during one fishing period; - (i) "land" or "offload" with respect to Pacific halibut, means the removal of Pacific halibut from the catching vessel; - (j) "license" means a Pacific halibut fishing license issued by the Commission pursuant to Section 5; - (k) "maritime area", in respect of the fisheries jurisdiction of a Contracting Party, includes without distinction areas within and seaward of the territorial sea and internal waters of that Party; - (1) "net weight" of a Pacific halibut means the weight of Pacific halibut that is without gills and entrails, head-off, washed, and without ice and slime.
+If a Pacific halibut is weighed with the head on or with ice and slime, the required conversion factors for calculating net weight are a 2 percent deduction for ice and slime and a 10 percent deduction for the head; - (m) "operator", with respect to any vessel, means the owner and/or the master or other individual on board and in charge of that vessel; - (n) "overall length" of a vessel means the horizontal distance, rounded to the nearest foot, between the foremost part of the stem and the aftermost part of the stern (excluding bowsprits, rudders, outboard motor brackets, and similar fittings or attachments); - (o) "person" includes an individual, corporation, firm, or association; - (p) "regulatory area" means an IPHC Regulatory Area referred to in Section 7; - (q) "setline gear" means one or more stationary, buoyed, and anchored lines with hooks attached; - (r) "sport fishing" or "recreational fishing" means all fishing other than i) commercial fishing, ii) treaty Indian ceremonial and subsistence fishing as referred to in Section 23, iii) customary and traditional fishing as referred to in Section 24 and defined in and regulated pursuant to NOAA Fisheries regulations published in 50 CFR Part 300, and iv) Aboriginal groups fishing in British Columbia as referred to in Section 25; - (s) "tender" means any vessel that buys or obtains fish directly from a catching vessel and transports it to a port of landing or fish processor; - (t) "VMS transmitter" means a NOAA Fisheries-approved vessel monitoring system transmitter that automatically determines a vessel's position and transmits it to a NOAA Fisheriesapproved communications service provider. - (2) In these Regulations, all bearings are true and all positions are determined by the most recent charts issued by the United States National Ocean Service or the Canadian Hydrographic Service.

-Call NOAA Enforcement Division, Alaska Region, at 907-586-7225 between the hours of 0800 and 1600 local time for a list of NMFS-approved VMS transmitters and communications service providers.
+Call NOAA Enforcement Division, Alaska Region, at 907-586-7225 between the hours of 08:00 hours and 16:00 hours local time for a list of NOAA Fisheries-approved VMS transmitters and communications service providers.